sxfly99/Diff-AGIQA/README.md

 > The **U-Net architecture**, central to diffusion models, facilitates **multi-scale interaction** between visual and textual features.
 This design naturally produces multi-modal features with fine-grained interactions during the feature extraction process.
 ## Method
 ![image](https://github.com/sxfly99/Diff-AGIQA/blob/main/Figs/Figure3_01.png)
-💡 1.
-Generation of Specialized Visual Prompts
+#### 🎨 1.
+Prompt-Augmented Input Generation
-To better leverage the model's pre-trained knowledge, lightweight visual prompters are introduced.
-Their specific function is to generate two types of crucial guidance cues: 'perception' and 'alignment' prompts.

-🖼️ 2.
-Input Formulation for the Diffusion Model
-These newly generated prompts are then superimposed directly onto the original image.
-This composite image—combining the source visual with the new prompts—serves as the complete input for the pre-trained Diffusion model.
+> We first employ **lightweight visual prompters** to generate specialized 'perception' and 'alignment' prompts.
+These are then **superimposed onto the original image**, creating a composite input designed to effectively leverage the prior knowledge within the pre-trained Diffusion model.

-⚙️ 3.
-Systematic Feature Integration for Prediction Following the model's processing, a carefully designed feature selection process is employed.
-This process systematically identifies and integrates the most discriminative features, which are then used to predict the final AGI quality score.
+#### ⚙️ 2.
+Feature Integration for Quality Prediction

+> Once the model processes this augmented input, a **carefully designed feature selection process** systematically identifies and integrates the most **discriminative features**.
+This final, integrated feature set is then used to predict the AGI quality score.

 ## News
 📌 **TO DO**